There are two routes to becoming an Approved Driving Instructor (ADI) in Ireland:

 Recognition of existing qualifications

-If you are already working in a particular industry, it is an established principle that you will have reached a certain standard of competence in relation to the skills needed to deliver driving instruction.
-The RSA worked with FETAC (Further Education and Training Awards Council) and QQI (Quality and Qualification Ireland) to develop a system whereby previous qualifications can be benchmarked against the RSA ADI qualification standard in an open, transparent and fair way.
+If you are already working in a training capacity, it is an established principle that you may have reached a certain standard of competence in relation to the skills needed to deliver driver instruction.
+The RSA has developed a system whereby previous qualifications can be benchmarked against the RSA ADI qualification standard in a fair, open and transparent manner.

 Prepare the documents you need